-Students who wish to major or minor in History of Art, Design, and Visual Culture should take ART H 101 and ART H 102 in first year as the Fine Arts core requirement.
+Students who wish to major or minor in History of Art, Design, and Visual Culture should take ART H 101 and ART H 102 in first year.
 Students who major or minor in History of Art, Design, and Visual Culture may not select their other subject of concentration from the Department of Art and Design.